 As a convenience for the requestor, the event request form can include pre-defined room or resource searches as saved filters.
 Including saved filters can help steer the user to common or appropriate selections, or even limit them to certain searches if custom searching is not allowed.
 If custom searching is not allowed on the form, then at least one pre-defined search must be included.
-Once configured, saved filters will appear in the Assign Rooms, or Assign Resources, selection wizard.
+Once configured, saved filters will appear in the Assign Rooms, or Assign Resources, the selection wizard.

 - Create a default saved room and/or resource filter if desired.
 (See details below)

 - Select your preferred Room (and Resource) Filter Settings options.

 - Show all rooms/resources: displays an unfiltered list of rooms or resources within the Scheduler and the filter panel is not accessible.
 This view will show all available rooms and will not look any filters set.